 i Enforcement agencies

 The PDPC is the key agency responsible for administering and enforcing the PDPA.
-Its role includes, inter alia, reviewing complaints from individuals,68 carrying out investigations (whether on its own accord or upon a complaint), giving directions to an organisation or a person to ensure compliance with certain provisions in the PDPA,77 and imposing financial penalties for contravention of certain provision in the PDPA.78
+Its role includes, inter alia, reviewing complaints from individuals,76 carrying out investigations (whether on its own accord or upon a complaint), giving directions to an organisation or a person to ensure compliance with certain provisions in the PDPA,77 and imposing financial penalties for contravention of certain provision in the PDPA.78

-Where the PDPC is satisfied that there is non-compliance with the data protection provisions, it may issue directions to the infringing organisation to rectify the breach and impose financial penalties up to S$1 million.71 The PDPC may also in its discretion compound the offence.72 Certain breaches can attract penalties of up to three years' imprisonment.73 In addition to corporate liability, the PDPA may also hold an officer of the company to be individually accountable if the offence was committed with his or her consent or connivance, or is attributable to his or her neglect.74 Further, employers are deemed to be vicariously liable for the acts of their employees, unless there is evidence showing that the employer had taken steps to prevent the employee from engaging in the infringing acts.75
+Where the PDPC is satisfied that there is non-compliance with the data protection provisions, it may issue directions to the infringing organisation to rectify the breach and impose financial penalties of up to S$1 million.80 The PDPC may also in its discretion compound the offence.81 Certain breaches can attract penalties of up to three years' imprisonment.82 In addition to corporate liability, the PDPA may also hold an officer of the company to be individually accountable if the offence was committed with his or her consent or connivance, or is attributable to his or her neglect.83 Further, employers are deemed to be vicariously liable for the acts of their employees, unless there is evidence showing that the employer had taken steps to prevent the employee from engaging in the infringing acts.84

 In relation to breaches of the DNC Registry provisions, an organisation may be liable for fines of up to S$10,000 for each breach.